 The higher your net profit margin, the better off you are.
 Review any decline with a fine-toothed comb to fix any problems from decreased sales to unsatisfied customers ASAP.Relevant Showcase Dashboard

-Current Ratio is a liquidity ratio that measures your ability to pay your obligations in the short-term, often within the next 12 months.
-This financial metric is calculated by dividing your current liabilities (debt and accounts payables) by your current assets (cash, inventory and accounts receivables).
+We have included the current ratio as one of the top financial KPI templates concentrating on liquidity.
+It measures your ability to pay your obligations in the short-term, often within 12 months.
+Unlike other liquidity ratios, this one includes all current assets and liabilities.
+It is calculated by dividing your current assets (such as cash, accounts receivable, inventory, and prepaid expenses) by your current liabilities (accounts payable, credit card debt, bank operating credit, taxes, etc.).
 The goal is to have a ratio higher than 1.
-If your ratio is lower, you would be unable to pay off your obligations if they were suddenly due.
-This ratio is a key indicator of a company’s short term financial health and shows whether you are able to collect accounts due in a timely manner.Performance Indicators
+If it’s lower, you would be unable to pay off your obligations if they were suddenly due.
+This metric is a key indicator of a company’s short-term financial health and shows whether you are able to collect accounts due in a reasonable amount of time.Performance Indicators

 The higher your current ratio, the more capable you are of paying your bills in the short-term.
-Bank often recommend a Current Ratio higher than 2.Relevant Showcase Dashboard
+Banks often recommend a current ratio higher than 2.Relevant Showcase Dashboard

-Accounts Payable Turnover is a short-term liquidity financial metric and shows how quickly you pay off suppliers and other bills.
-It is derived from your total purchases from vendors, divided by your average accounts payable, over a set period (Total Supplier Purchases / Avg.
-Accounts Payable).
+Accounts payable turnover is a short-term liquidity financial metric and shows how quickly you pay off suppliers and other bills.
+It is derived from your total vendor purchases, divided by your average accounts payable, over a set period (total supplier purchases / avg. accounts payable).
 In other words, the accounts payable turnover ratio indicates how many times a company can pay off its average accounts payable balance during the course of a defined period, such as one year.
-For example, if your company purchases $10 million worth of goods in a year, and holds an average accounts payable of $2 million, the ratio would be five.
-If your Accounts Payable Turnover Ratio is increasing, it means that you are paying your suppliers at a faster rate.
+For example, if your company purchases $10 million worth of goods in a year, and holds average accounts payable of $2 million, the ratio would be five.
+If your accounts payable turnover ratio is increasing, it means that you are paying your suppliers at a faster rate.
 The opposite would be the case when the turnover ratio is decreasing.Performance Indicators

 A higher ratio shows suppliers and creditors that your company pays its bills frequently and facilitates when negotiating a credit line with a supplier.
 On the other hand, paying your bills fast reduces your available cash.Relevant Showcase Dashboard

-The Accounts Receivable Turnover measures how quickly you collect your payments owed and displays a company’s effectiveness in extending credits.
-This ratio measures the number of times that a company can collect its average accounts receivable and is calculated by dividing the amount of all supplier purchases by the average amount of accounts receivable for a given period.
+Our next KPI for finance is the accounts receivable turnover, which measures how quickly you collect your payments owed and displays a company’s effectiveness in extending credits.
+This KPI measures the number of times a company can collect its average accounts receivable and is calculated by dividing the amount of all supplier purchases by the average amount of accounts receivable for a given period.
 The faster your company can turn credit sales into cash, the higher your liquidity.
-A low Accounts Receivable Turnover Ratio signifies that there is a need to revise the company’s credit policies to ensure a more timely collection of payments.Performance Indicators
+A low accounts receivable turnover ratio signifies a need to revise the company’s credit policies to ensure a more timely collection of payments.Performance Indicators

-The higher the Accounts Receivable Turnover Ration the better and the more liquidity you have available to finance your short-term liabilities.Relevant Showcase Dashboard
+The higher the accounts receivable turnover ratio, the better and the more liquidity you have available to finance your short-term liabilities.Relevant Showcase Dashboard

 Become a data wizard in less than 1 hour!

-Return on Assets is an indicator of how profitable companies are in relation to their total assets.
-This financial KPI is calculated by dividing your net income by the total assets.
-The assets of a company include both, debt and equity.
-The increasing ROA is a good indication since it states that either the company is earning more money with the same account of assets or it generates equal profits with less assets required.
-This metric is important to potential investors because it gives them a solid insight into how efficiently management is using their assets to generate earnings or in other words, how effectively they are converting investments into net income.Performance Indicators
+Return on assets indicates how profitable companies are in relation to their total assets.
+This financial KPI is calculated by dividing your net income by the total assets, including debt and equity.
+The increasing ROA is a good indication since it states that either the company is earning more money with the same account of assets or it generates equal profits with fewer assets required.
+This KPI is important to potential investors because it gives them a solid insight into how efficiently management is using their assets to generate earnings or, in other words, how effectively they are converting investments into net income.Performance Indicators

-The higher the ROA the better, especially compared to other companies in the same industry.Relevant Showcase Dashboard
+The higher the return on assets (ROA) the better, especially compared to other companies in the same industry.Relevant Showcase Dashboard

 Setup only takes a few minutes.
 No credit card required!